Building 21st Century Skills Through

 • Be exposed to engineering practices through building solutions to real-world problems, implementing problem-solving strategies, and being efficient in a teamwork environment

-No prerequisite courses or prior robotics experience are required.
+No prerequisite courses or prior robotics experience is required.

 Robotics II